Optical Shop Services

 A contact lens is a thin, curved disk which floats on the surface of the eye (cornea), providing vision correction.
 With advances in optical technology, almost everyone now can wear contact lenses, regardless the type or extent of their vision correction needs.
 Hard contact lenses range from rigid discs to soft, from distance only to bifocal, and from spherical to astigmatic correcting.

-At Marion Eye Center Optical we fit many typical contact lenses but are unique in the fitting of specialty and difficult contact lens fitting.
+At Marion Eye Center Optical we partner with our local optometric colleagues to aid with the fitting of specialty and difficult contact lenses.
 If you simply want the best vision, fit and feel for a contact lens, or if you have had troubles with contact lenses and the comfort you experience when wearing them, ask to see one of our doctors today.

 Daily Disposable Lenses